 Selling pet food, animal feed, and supplements

-Find out the requirements for selling oral nutritional compounds (ONCs) in New Zealand.
+Pet food, animal feed, and supplements are classed as oral nutritional compounds (ONCs).
+Find out the requirements for selling ONCs in New Zealand.

 Meet ONC requirements

-Animal feed (including pet food) and dietary supplements sold in New Zealand must meet the requirements for oral nutritional compounds (ONCs).
+When you sell animal feed (including pet food) and dietary supplements in New Zealand, you must meet the requirements for oral nutritional compounds (ONCs).
 These are set out in the Agricultural Compounds and Veterinary Medicines (ACVM) (Exemptions and Prohibited Substances) Regulations 2011.

-Before you can legally sell ONCs, you must:
+Before you can legally sell ONCs, you must make sure:

-- ensure your animal feed or dietary supplement is fit for use (Regulation 7)
+- they are fit for use (Regulation 7)

-- make sure the specified information is on the label of your animal feed or dietary supplement (Regulation 12)
+- specified information is on the label of your product (Regulation 12)

-- make sure you don't make misleading statements about your animal feed or dietary supplement, particularly therapeutic claims (Regulation 13).
+- you don't make misleading statements about it, particularly therapeutic claims (Regulation 13)

-If you're selling a product manufactured by another party and you alter the product or its labelling, you will be classed as a manufacturer under the law and subject to the minimum manufacturing requirements.
+If you're selling a product manufactured by someone else and you alter it or its labelling, you are classed as a manufacturer and must meet manufacturing requirements.

-If you're promoting or advertising a product, you must comply with its conditions of exemption.
-For advertising, this means you cannot make therapeutic or pharmacological claims, such as 'this product treats arthritis'.
+If you're promoting or advertising a product, you must comply with Regulation 13 and the conditions of exemption.
+For advertising, this means you can't make therapeutic or pharmacological claims, such as 'this product treats arthritis'.

 Has this been useful?
 Give us your feedback